Nagum0/C-/atm_app/README.txt

                 saveSignUpData function -> opens userData.txt file and writes user.name user.pin and user balance to its end.
     4. Mainloop
     5. functions:
-        showPersonalInfo function -> asks for users PIN if PIN is correct than the program prints out the personal info if not it throws an error
+        5.1 showPersonalInfo function -> asks for users PIN if PIN is correct than the program prints out the personal info if not it throws an error

+        5.2 withdraw function -> asks for user's PIN, asks for withdraw amount if withdraw amount > user.balance: throw err else goes into userData.txt file and searches for the user.name and deletes that line using the dev tools `deleteLine` function,

 DEV TOOLS:
     1. readVectorMap -> prints out all data from dataMap
+    2. deleteLine ->